sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 - The **Single Computation** mode allows you to set different parameters for each individual feature.
 You can initiate a single computation by right-clicking on a **single** feature and selecting `Compute` in the context menu or by double-clicking on the feature.
-When opening the dialogue, element prediction is performed to preset the chemical alphabet.
+When opening the dialog, element prediction is performed to preset the chemical alphabet.
 However, you can change this alphabet in the `Element Filter` if you like.

 - For **Batch Computation** you can right-click on **multiple** selected features and choose `Compute` to process them collectively.
 Alternatively, you can use